gabrieltal/chess/README.md

 [Play!](https://gabrieltal.github.io/chess/)

+Pardon any bugs you run into.
+Still working through some of them.
+I need to add tests to squash them out.
+If you run into a bug feel free to make an issue on Github describing it, even giving me the move list would be great and I'll get around to resolving it.

 I wanted to practice using React.
 Used the React docs [Tic-Tac-Toe](https://reactjs.org/tutorial/tutorial.html) tutorial as a baseline/example for me to follow, but obviously went from there to make a chess game.
 Initialized this project using [Create React App](https://github.com/facebook/create-react-app).

 ## Set Up